 Grav Mass Day

-Grav Mass Day is a day that’s observed on December 25th every year, so it’s likely that this holiday is overlooked by most people as it just so happens to fall on Christmas Day.
-That’s probably why it’s not as popular as it should be.
-This is a holiday that celebrates the existence of the physical law of gravity.
+Grav Mass Day is a day observed on December 25th every year, so it’s likely that this holiday is overlooked by most people as it coincides with Christmas Day.
+That’s probably why it’s not as popular as it could be.
+This holiday celebrates the existence of the physical law of gravity.

-It’s a day that’s not-so-conveniently placed on Isaac Newton’s birthday—which just so happens to be December 25th—and it’s a day that encourages everyone to give just a little bit of thought to one of the most fundamental forces of nature: gravity.
-How do you celebrate a day that celebrates gravity?
-Well, it depends on you, of course, but we do have some ideas of our own that we’ll outline a little bit later on.
+It’s a day not so conveniently placed on Isaac Newton’s birthday—which happens to be December 25th—and it encourages everyone to give just a little bit of thought to one of the most fundamental forces of nature: gravity.
+How do you celebrate a day dedicated to gravity?
+Well, it depends on you, of course, but we do have some ideas of our own that we’ll outline later on.

 Facts About Isaac Newton

-Since this holiday celebrates gravity, we thought that it might be appropriate to take a few moments of our time and give everyone some easy-to-digest facts about gravity.
+Since this holiday celebrates gravity, we thought it might be appropriate to take a few moments of our time and give everyone some easy-to-digest facts about Isaac Newton.

 • Isaac Newton was born prematurely on December 25, 1642.